Over 75 years sailing Fiji's waters

 a dream that became Blue Lagoon Cruises

-By 1966, Blue Lagoon Cruises had established an international reputation and Withers, now suffering from poor health, was ready to retire to his beloved Waya Island.
-After much deliberation, he sold the venture to Captain Claude Millar, a well-known New Zealand ship owner, so completing the first chapter of the Blue Lagoon Cruise history.
+By 1966, Blue Lagoon Cruises had established an international reputation, and Withers, now suffering from poor health, was ready to retire to his beloved Waya Island.
+After much deliberation, he sold the venture to Captain Claude Millar, a well-known New Zealand ship owner, completing the first chapter of the Blue Lagoon Cruise history.